Chris Von der Ahe (1851)

 Right-hander Esmerling Vasquez made six starts for the Twins in 2012.
 Born and raised in Tenares, Dominican Republic, he signed with Arizona as a free agent in 2003.
 He was a reliever early in his career but struggled, mostly with his control.
 He struggled in that role initially too, but then appeared to take a big step forward in 2007, going 10-6, 2.99, 1.12 WHIP in 29 starts for AA Mobile.
 Unfortunately, when promoted to AAA in 2008 he took a big step backward, going 3-6, 6.62, 1.83 WHIP in 83 innings (24 appearances, 15 starts).
 He went back to the bullpen in 2009, made six good appearances for AAA Reno, and found himself in the big leagues at the end of April, staying the rest of the season.
 He stayed there in 2010, too, although in neither year were his numbers anything to shout about, as he posted a combined ERA of 4.81 and a WHIP of 1.55.
 He actually pitched better in the first half of 2011, going 1-1, 4.15, 1.32 WHIP, but by this time the Diamondbacks had run out of patience.
 They sent him to AAA in late June, and when he did not pitch well there they put him on waivers at the end of September.
 The Twins claimed him and sent him to Rochester, where he pitched very well in 2012: 9-6, 2.78, 1.13 WHIP in 100.1 innings (31 appearances, 8 starts).
 He got a September call-up and went into the rotation for the last month of the season, going 0-2, 5.68, 1.61 WHIP in 31.2 innings.
 He was released by the Twins in June of 2013 and went unsigned.
 He pitched briefly and ineffectively for Lancaster in the Atlantic League that season.
 He apparently did not pitch in 2014, but pitched in winter ball after the season and then went to Japan, pitching there for two seasons.
 It appears that he did not pitch in 2017, but again pitched in winter ball after the season and then went to the Mexican League for 2018.
 Surprisingly, the Texas Rangers signed him for 2019 and he made twelve minor league appearances between AA and AAA.
 That appears to have been it, though, as he has not pitched since.
 No information about what Esmerling Vasquez is doing now was readily available.

 Infielder/oufielder Daniel Ernesto Santana played for the Twins from 2014-2017.
 He was born in Monte Plata, Dominican Republic, and signed with Minnesota as a free agent in 2007.
 He really did not hit all that much in the minors, although he was generally young for his league.
 He improved as he went along, though, hitting .286 for Fort Myers in 2012 and .297 for New Britain in 2013.
 He was batting .286 for Rochester in 2014 when he was called up to Minnesota in early May.
 Primarily a shortstop in the minors, he became the regular center fielder for the Twins by the end of the month.
 While the move may have been made out of desperation, it worked, as .319/.353/.472 in 405 at-bats, numbers significantly better than any he'd had in the minors.
 He was not a great defender, as one would expect of someone learning a new position in the big leagues, but he played center field competently.
 The Twins moved him back to shortstop in 2015 and hoped they had the position taken care of, but it didn't work out that way.
 He struggled offensively and was not all that stellar on defense, either.
 He ultimately lost the shortstop job to Eduardo Escobar and went to AAA for the month of August, coming back as a September call-up.
 He moved back to the outfield in 2016 and was again not particularly good as a reserve.
 He started 2017 with the Twins but they traded him to Atlanta in early May for Kevin Chapman and cash.
 The change of scenery did not help him, as he batted just .203 for the Braves as a reserve outfielder.
 He had a solid year in AAA for the Braves in 2018, but did little when promoted to the majors for a month.
 At that time, we wrote, "He turns twenty-eight today and hasn't done much in the majors since his rookie year in 2014.
 He may get a minor-league contract somewhere, but one suspects he is just about out of chances."
 Well, he got a minor league contract with Texas, was promoted to the majors in mid-April, and had an amazing year, batting .283 with 28 homers and an OPS of .857 while playing every position but catcher and pitcher.
 He was back with the Rangers in 2020 but had an injury-plagued season and appeared in just fifteen games.
 A free agent, he signed with Boston for 2021 and spent about half the season with them as a utility player, but batted just .181.
 He signed back with the Red Sox and spent a month in the minors in 2022, but then was released.
-He is currently playing winter ball in the Dominican Republic.
-He turns thirty-two today.
+He did not play in the summer of 2023 but continues to play winter ball in the Dominican Republic.
+He turns thirty-three today.
 He has played in the majors for parts of eight seasons, but has really only been good in two of them.
 It's very unlikely that we'll see him in the majors again, but as long as you're still playing, there's still a chance.